 Do you want to find your best photos in Lightroom – the fast way?
 Or find your photos without a keyword?
 You might also be gathering photos for a calendar or yearbook, but struggles with keeping the overview.
 Then it is time to begin using smart collections.

 If you create your own smart collection you can easily find any photo that meets any criteria that you set up.

-However, instead of manually adding selected photos to your collections, photos will appear in your smart collections by mean of rules that you set up for each smart collection.
-You can, for instance, make a smart collection of photos that contains the keyword “sunset” or with the name of your children, photos that have a pick flag, rated with stars or have a specific color label.
+However, instead of manually adding selected photos to your collections, photos will appear in your smart collections by means of rules that you set up for each smart collection.
+You can, for instance, make a smart collection of photos that contain the keyword “sunset” or with the name of your children, photos that have a pick flag, rated with stars or have a specific color label.
 You can combine multiple rules so that your smart collection automatically will include photos that have a flag and contains the keyword “sunset”.

 Smart collections enable you to get a better overview, faster without remembering to add photos manually.
 However, finding a good way to include them in one’s workflow can take some time.

 Pre‐setup Smart Collections in Lightroom

 Lightroom comes with a number of smart collections already setup: Colored red, Five stars, Past month, Recently Modified, Video Files, Without Keywords.
 You can find them in the Collection Panel.
 You may find that these pre-setup smart collections are not enough to serve your needs.